The “No Thank you Bite” for your picky eater: Does it work?

 3 Reasons Why the "3-Bite Rule Sucks

-And maybe you’ve tried some common tactics like the “one-bite” “three-bite rule” “try-it” or “polite bite” rules.
+Are you struggling to feed a picky eater at home?
+And maybe you’ve tried some common tactics like the “no thank you bite,” “three-bite,” or “polite bite” rules.

 The forced bites can create a lifelong hatred of the exact food you’re trying to get your child to eat